Alhambra Dog Bite Lawyers

 Social & Emotional Impacts

 A dog bite can leave more than just physical scars; it carries profound social and psychological repercussions.
-Imagine being afraid whenever you hear a bark or becoming anxious when you see a leash in someone’s hand.
+Victims may develop a fear of dogs and become anxious in situations that remind them of the attack, such as hearing a bark.
 Your trauma may also surface in everyday situations, such as gatherings with friends and family who own dogs.
 This ordeal might also cause nightmares or even post-traumatic stress disorder (PTSD).

 Establishing Negligence In A Dog Bite Case